SWOT Analysis: Best Practices, Templates, And Examples

 4. Threats

 Threats are external factors that pose potential challenges and risks to an organisation's stability and growth.
 These threats can take various forms, such as intense competition, economic downturns, regulatory changes, technological disruptions, or shifting consumer behaviours.
-Identifying threats is crucial for businesses to proactively prepare and strategise how to mitigate their impact.
+Identifying threats is crucial for businesses to prepare and strategise how to mitigate their impact proactively.
 Understanding potential threats enables organisations to develop contingency plans, enhance resilience, and stay prepared to navigate adversities effectively.

 In the intricate web of business dynamics, the interaction of these four components creates a holistic picture of an organisation's current standing and future potential.
 Strengths and weaknesses are internal, intrinsic factors that reflect the organisation's core competencies and limitations.
 On the other hand, opportunities and threats are external, dynamic factors shaped by the ever-changing market forces and industry landscapes.